Directed by Andrew Patterson

 What does it mean to call a directorial effort "confident"?
 People use that phrase all the time to describe something they've enjoyed.
 I mean, I'm sure I've called dozens of films "confident," too, because I'm only slightly less lazy than everybody else, and I've likewise done it mostly in the context of new filmmakers doing good, impressive work.
 But "confident" doesn't mean good, and nobody who's ever ventured out into the world believes that "confidence" is actually synonymous with "skill."
 It's only a word that describes someone who's absolutely certain of their own judgment, and, obviously, not everybody should be.
 With that in mind, let me tell you that Andrew Patterson's The Vast of Night is very confident.

 So as not to spring it on you later, The Vast of Night (not technically a debut, but no doubt the first film by Patterson that more than a few thousand people have seen) is in fact fairly good work, and I was at least moderately impressed.
 It's by no means all, or even mostly, misjudgment and misstep from its director.
-But then, that's as much because it has a simple, polished screenplay, courtesy James Montague and Craig W. Sanger, which they conceived with a low-but-not-too-low-budget in mind and, devoid of any noticeable ambitions (other than "be a period piece," which is just ambitious enough to get attention), they seem to have had nothing much more on their minds other than to tell a spooky story about aliens.
+But then, that's as much because it has a simple, polished screenplay, courtesy the director and his co-screenwriter, Craig W. Sanger, which they conceived with a low-but-not-too-low-budget in mind.
+Devoid of any noticeable ambitions, at least on the page (other than "be a period piece," which is just ambitious enough to get attention), they seem to have had nothing much more on their minds other than to tell a spooky story about aliens.
 No, that's not really a spoiler: The Vast of Night, though set in the 1950s, is 100% a movie of 2020—technically 2019, thanks to some early festival screenings, but I'd prefer to get up to at least the low double-digits in my new release reviews for 2020, you know?—and, being a movie of 2020, it wisely relies on you being several light years ahead of its characters.
 To this end, it derives much of its suspense and atmosphere from our understanding of its signifiers, while hoping that by taking this boilerplate American myth back to the period of its birth, it can make it seem new again.

 And, like I said, going back to the origins of UFO mythology—to the days when not every person could describe the difference between a Gray and Reptilian, when communication was hard, and small towns were universes unto themselves—this recaptures a mood that was driven into ground 30 years ago by The X-Files and things like it, and it allows those tall tales a chance to exist in their original context, for the benefit of characters who are permitted to quietly lose their shit as they start to believe in them.
 (Meanwhile, it even adds to them in clever ways: there's a racial element that The Vast of Night throws into its government conspiracy that ought to come off as 2020 flexing its way into the proceedings, but feels surprisingly authentic to its 50s setting, and is modestly moving in its sad, matter-of-fact way.)
 In the end, even with all the unnecessary "I'm making a movie, ma!" flourish, Patterson at least does seem to understand that his mission here is to tell a spooky story about aliens; and so, even if his movie's occasionally outright irritating in the ways it wastes someone else's money on its director's demo reel, I can't say he didn't succeed.
 I bet he's just insufferably confident now.